Position: Research Fellow

 As of early 2018, Brooke is also a PhD Student and Nereus Program Fellow at ANCORS, under the supervision of Professor Alistair McIlgorm, A/Prof Quentin Hanich, and Dr Michelle Voyer.

-- Governance strategies for shared, renewable natural resource use
+- Regional and national governance strategies for shared, renewable natural resource use

-- Integrated strategies for sustainable resource management, development, and resilience in islands and remote areas
+- Integrated approaches to sustainable resource management, development, and resilience decision-making in islands and remote areas

 - Participatory approaches to research, decision-making, management, and learning

-- Food and livelihood security dimensions of fisheries resource use
+- Food security dimensions of capture fisheries and aquaculture

-- Information and Communication Technologies and their role and impact in contemporary sustainable fisheries management
+- Information and Communication Technologies and their role and impact in sustainable fisheries management

 - Strengthening and scaling community-based approaches to Pacific coastal fisheries management in support of the New Song.
-(CBFM II): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
+(CBFM II - Pathways): Collaboration with the Secretariat of the Pacific Community, WorldFish, Kiribati Ministry of Fisheries and Marine Resources Development.
 Funded by the Australian Centre for International Agricultural Research and the Department of Foreign Affairs and Trade.

 Charlton, K.E., Russell, J., Gorman, E., Hanich, Q., Delisle, A., Campbell, B. Bell, J. 2016.
 Fish, food security and health in Pacific Island countries and territories: A systematic literature review.
 BMC Public Health 16(1): 1-26.